ElricWilder/Hamboy/README.md

 ## Hamboy
-Hamboy is a GameBoy (DMG) emulator written in C++ and running on SDL2.
+Hamboy is a Game Boy (DMG) emulator written in C++ and running on SDL2.
 Hamboy is still under development.

 ## Current Features
 * LR35902 CPU Implementation